LeilaArmoush/TrunarrativeTest/README.md

-Execute tests by running the following command from inside the testcucumber folder: mvn test
+Execute tests by running the following command from inside the testcucumber folder in commandline:\n mvn test